12 Attributes of a Great Ecommerce App

 Etsy’s app offers swift and secure checkout through its full suite of payment options, with end-to-end tracking.

-It builds on all previous characteristics as this is where the app fits the personal needs of the user, and behaves like he wants it to.
+It builds on all previous characteristics as this is where the app fits the personal needs of the user and behaves as he wants it to.

 This encompasses content, control over storage, sharing and usage of data for further actions.

-Often marketing activities like push notifications fail to deliver due to lack of personalization.
-This is certainly not what an ecommerce business can afford.
+Often marketing activities like push notifications fail to deliver due to a lack of personalization.
+This is certainly not what an eCommerce business can afford.
 Retention and upselling can be easier than going for new customers all the time.

-While there are plenty of other attributes will set you on a good path forward with your ecommerce app, consider these the groundwork.
+While there are plenty of other attributes that will set you on a good path forward with your eCommerce app, consider these the groundwork.
+The final aim is to help customers get their products and services in fewer clicks.

-Work hard on it, test it thoroughly, and it could just be the next best ecommerce app to change the world.
+Work hard on it, test it thoroughly, and it could just be the next best eCommerce app to change the world.
+Ultimately, while choosing the features for your eCommerce app, ensure that they align with your business goals.